 - BEST OVERALL: Rust-Oleum Stops Rust Spray Paint

-- BEST CHALK PAINT: KILZ Chalk Spray Paint for Upcycling Furniture
+- BEST CHALK PAINT: KILZ Chalk Spray Paint

 - BEST GLOSS PAINT: Krylon Triple Thick Clear Glaze Aerosol Spray